United States Navy Nuclear Propulsion

-The United States Navy Nuclear Propulsion community consists of Naval Officers and Enlisted members who are specially trained to run and maintain the nuclear reactors that power the submarines and aircraft carriers of the United States Navy.
+The United States Navy Nuclear Propulsion community consists of naval officers and enlisted members who are specially trained to run and maintain the nuclear reactors that power the submarines and aircraft carriers of the United States Navy.
 Operating more than 80 nuclear-powered ships, the United States Navy is currently the largest naval force in the world.

 History

 The United States Navy first began research into the applications of nuclear power in 1946 at the Manhattan Project's nuclear power-focused laboratory to develop a nuclear power plant.
-Eight men were assigned to the project.
-One of these men was Admiral Hyman G. Rickover, who is known as the "Father of the Nuclear Navy."
+Eight men were assigned to the project, including Admiral Hyman G. Rickover, who is known as the "Father of the Nuclear Navy."